netsight/Products.sqlpfgadapter/README.txt

 Usage
 =====

-To save a form's data in the database, add a "MySQL Adapter" from the "Add new..." menu in the Form Folder.
+To save a form's data in the database, add an "SQL Storage" from the "Add new..." menu in the Form Folder.
 Give it a title and save it.

     A database table will be created.
 Its name is generated (from the Form